• Skip to primary navigation

 Sheep River Falls

 The scenic southwest Alberta drive to Sheep River Falls is well worth it as the windy road is only open in the summer months for vehicles.
-When arriving at the falls, there is a 250-metres hike to the viewing area where you can see the rushing water, crystal blue water, and the Rocky Mountains all in one scene.
+When arriving at the falls, there is a 250-metre hike to the viewing area where you can see the rushing water, crystal blue water, and the Rocky Mountains all in one scene.
 There is also plenty of hiking and scenic views throughout this whole area, so plan to spend some time here.

 Okotoks Erratic